Malolos: Philippine Republic

 Malolos is the historical site of the constitutional convention of 1898 that led to the establishment of the First Philippine Republic, the first republic in Asia, led by Emilio Aguinaldo.
 Malolos served as the capital of the short-lived republic from 1898 to 1899.
 In 1899, after the Malolos Constitution was ratified, the Universidad Scientifico Literaria de Filipinas was established in Malolos, Bulacan.
 It offered Law as well as Medicine, Surgery and Notary Public; Academia Militar,(the Philippine's First Military School) which was established on October 25, 1898; and The Burgos Institute, (the Philippine's first law school) and an exclusive school for boys.

 The Congress of the Revolutionary Government of the Philippines convened in Barasoain Church in Malolos on September 15, 1898.
 On the 18th, Aguinaldo proclaimed Malolos as the capital of the Philippines.
 The first important act of the Congress was the ratification on September 29, 1898, of the independence proclamation at Kawit, Cavite of June 12, 1898.
 On October 19, 1898, by virtue of an act of Congress, the Universidad Literaria de Filipinas was established.
-It was in Malolos on December 20, 1898, when Gen. Emilio Aguinaldo declared December 30 of every year as a day of national mourning.
-The greatest achievement and for which the Malolos Congress was known was the framing of the Malolos Constitution, prepared by a committee headed by Felipe Calderón, was approved by the congress after amendments have been made on January 20, 1899, sanctioned by Aguinaldo the next day and promulgated on January 22.
+It was also in Malolos on December 20, 1898, that General Emilio Aguinaldo declared December 30 of every year as a day of national mourning.

+Arguably, the greatest achievement and for which the Malolos Congress was known was the framing of the Malolos Constitution, prepared by a committee headed by Felipe Calderón, was approved by the congress after amendments have been made on January 20, 1899, sanctioned by Aguinaldo the next day and promulgated on January 22.
 The last congressional act of the Malolos Congress was the inauguration of the Philippine Republic with Aguinaldo as the President on January 23, 1899, amidst the people's jubilation.

-On March 31, 1899, at the height of the Philippine–American War, Aguinaldo ordered Gen. Antonio Luna to set the Malolos Cathedral including its huge silver altar on fire as part of their strategy called "Scorched-earth Policy" where everything will be rendered useless.
-Malolos was totally destroyed when the Americans captured the capital.
+On March 31, 1899, at the height of the Philippine–American War, Aguinaldo ordered General Antonio Luna to set the Malolos Church including its huge silver altar on fire as part of their strategy called "Scorched Earth Policy" where everything will be rendered useless.
+Malolos was destroyed when the Americans captured the capital.
 Aguinaldo escaped to San Fernando, Pampanga before the American Forces arrived at Malolos.